usdot-fhwa-stol/carma-platform/docs/Contributing.md

 **Supporting branches**

 **feature**
+* These branches are created from develop; each feature branch is used to implement a single task.
+After completing the task, the feature branch must be merged into develop.
 * To avoid ambiguity, we use a specific naming convention for feature branches − they always begin with feature/ followed by a description based on the functionality implemented by the feature.
-For example,**feature/sign-up-with-email-and-password.**
+For example, **feature/sign-up-with-email-and-password.**
 * Thanks to this naming, team members can easily tell what code each branch contains.

 **release**
+* This branch is created every iteration (i.e. sprint) from develop, and when the team rolls out a release it’s deployed to the staging server for testing.
+A stable release is merged first into the master branch and then into develop.
+* The naming convention for this branch starts with release/ followed by its version.
+For example, **release/v1.0.1.**

 **hotfix**